amir-projects/IaC-with-terraform-part5/README.md

 ssh-keygen -t ed25519 -C ""
 ```
 > 💡 When prompted for a file location, type the filename as: `id_ed25519`
-> 🔐 You can leave the passphrase empty (press Enter twice) — this is optional but simplifies automation.
-Avoid doing this in production environments.
+> 🔐 You can leave the passphrase empty (press Enter twice)

 ### 3. Prepare the configuration